pitdicker/openstreetmap-carto/patterns/src/README.md

 ## Wetland patterns
 All wetland tiles are 512×512px.
-The basis is `wetland512.txt`, which has the coordinates of `wetland.txt` repeated the cover the larger size.
+The basis is `wetland512.txt`, which has the coordinates of `wetland.txt` repeated to cover the larger size.

 The wetland patterns put different plant symbols on top of the blue wetland lines.
 The symbols have a ~2px casing around them, rounded to the nearest pixel boundary.